-Action Recommended Action By Progress to Date Action Outstanding 2.3 Install and train IT staff on the use of immutable backups, and ensure these are functional and up to date Immutable backups deployed; responsible staff have been trained on the backup system.
-None
+Action Recommended Action By Progress to Date Action Outstanding 2.3 Install and train IT staff on the use of IT Manager Immutable backups deployed; responsible staff have None immutable backups, and ensure these are been trained on the backup system. functional and up to date

 Action Recommended Action By Progress to Date Action Outstanding 2.4 Undertake a review of systems which are not cloud based in order to ensure the still provide strong business continuity should we be subjected to a further attack.
-Cloud based systems already in place should also be reviewed to ensure they are adequate for the same business continuity requirements No progress to date due to on premise still being rebuilt.
-Whole Action
+Cloud based systems already in place should also be reviewed to ensure they are adequate for the same business continuity requirements J No progress to date due to on premise still being rebuilt.
+13/03/2025 - All on prem systems are backed up on prem and in cloud and backups regularly tested to ensure data availability, in the event of a requirement to restore on prem systems they would be restored from back up.
+None

 Action Recommended Action By Progress to Date Action Outstanding 2.5 As recommended by NCSC and the ICO, implement 24/7 endpoint monitoring as a permanent security solution This is 95% complete the final element is to go through an onboarding exercise with the supplier to create customised playbooks for incidents detected and ensure configuration of the endpoint protection and alerting is correct.
+None 13/03/2025 - onboarding complete and incident response tested.

-Action Recommended Action By Progress to Date Action Outstanding 2.6 Any future merger of the corporate Chief Officer Assets Document being prepared for consultation to and schools IT sections should ensure & Infrastructure/ commence January 2025. that they are maintained on separate Chief Officer networks to minimise any future Education & cyber-attack impacts Children's Services
+Action Recommended Action By Progress to Date Action Outstanding 2.6 Any future merger of the corporate Chief Officer Assets Document being prepared for consultation to For this action to complete the and schools IT sections should ensure & Infrastructure/ commence January 2025. potential merger process needs that they are maintained on separate Chief Officer to be looked at in more detail. networks to minimise any future Education & No further action required at this cyber-attack impacts Children's Services time.

-Action Recommended Action By Progress to Date Action Outstanding 2.7 Where further improvements to IT security can be made, consider that these should be put forward to CMT and, if required, Members at the earliest opportunity should the costs involved be significant to the Comhairle No work has been carried out on this action point.
-Whole action
+Action Recommended Action By Progress to Date Action Outstanding 2.7 Where further improvements to IT security can be made, consider that these should be put forward to CMT and, if required, Members at the earliest opportunity should the costs involved be significant to the Comhairle J No work has been carried out on this action point.
+13/03/2025 IT Manager and Infrastructure and Security Manager meet monthly to discuss current security issues and future security requirements, along with reviews of how current security products are performing, a report will be produced for CMT seeking additional funding for additional security measures Request to CMT / Members for additional funding for security products

 Action Recommended Action By Progress to Date Action Outstanding 2.8 Investment in training and development should be planned as part of IT workforce plans from a staffing resiliency perspective.
-IT Manager engaging with Improvement Service regarding cyber security training to allow the usage of funding to be used for a subscription to an online training platform so all the IT Section can benefit and upskill, if unsuccessful IT Manager will request budget to procure the platform internally. development
+IT Manager IT Manager engaging with Improvement Service regarding cyber security training to allow the usage of funding to be used for a subscription to an online training platform so all the IT Section can benefit and upskill, if unsuccessful IT Manager will request budget to procure the platform internally.
+13/03/2025 - No funding is available from the Improvement service as it is being directed to other public sector bodies.
+IT Manager to report to Head of Service to request additional funding for an Online training platform for IT staff with mandatory cyber training and personal development training.
+Investment in training and development